franciscotcardoso/CarAuctionExercise/README.md

 There are two main domain entities: Vehicles and Auctions.
 Each auction can have a vehicle and multiple bids for it.
 The domain entities are managed by two main services in the Application layer.
-The entities are stored in-memory and managed used the repository and the specification patterns.
+The entities are stored in-memory and managed using the repository and the specification patterns.

 The communication between the API layer and Application layer is done by specific DTOs that are mapped to the domain entities.
 The actions over the domain entities are mainly validated by rules using `FluentValidation` in the Application layer: